-There have been NO benefits added to the Social Security system, other than Cost of Living Adjustments (COLA), since 1961, and there has not been a COLA for the past two years.
+There have been NO benefits added to the Social Security system, other than Cost of Living Adjustments (COLA), since 1961.
 The NRLN opposes any changes in the way the annual Cost-Of-Living Adjustment (COLA) is calculated.
 One such proposal would shift the current accounting calculations to the less accurate and less-generous Chained Consumer Price Index (CPI) for the current CPI in calculating the COLA.
+Seniors spend far more on health care than younger people.
+Healthcare inflation has been outpacing general inflation by a wide margin for some time now.
+During the past ten years, Medicare Part B premiums have risen by an average of 7.2%; the chained CPI is up by an average of just 2.25%.
+Health care is eating away a growing portion of seniors' COLAs.
 This breaks a promise made by many politicians to not cut the benefits of anyone over age 55.

 Over the next 10 years alone, the Chained CPI would take \$112 billion directly out of the pockets of Social Security beneficiaries.
 Cuts would grow larger each year and push many of the oldest Americans into poverty.
-The COLA cut would reduce benefits by 3.7% after 10 years, 6.5% after 20 years and 9.2 percent after 30 years.
+The COLA cut would reduce benefits by 3.7% after 10 years, 6.5% after 20 years and 9.2% after 30 years.
 For typical seniors who retire at age 65, their Social Security benefits would be \$1,000 less by the time they are 85, based on a benefit of just \$16,000 a year.
 That would constitute an enormous loss of income for most retirees and become a further drain on the federal budget as this population becomes increasingly more reliant on public assistance.